charlieegan3/standpoint/readme.md

 ## Contributing

 I cannot accept contributions to the project before May 2016 as it must be all my own work.
+Please feel free to fork the project.
+The project is uses the MIT license.

 ## Setup Instructions